modularity/logicapps-labs/samples/ai-loan-agent-sample/README.md

 ### 🔧 Manual Configuration Required (1% of setup)
 Why these specific steps require manual intervention:
 - **Microsoft Forms**: No programmatic API available for form creation or import
-- **Form ID Configuration**: Must be manually updated in workflow trigger definition (Step 8.1)
+- **Form ID Configuration**: Must be manually updated in workflow trigger definition (Step 6.1)
-- **Form Field Mapping**: Each form has unique field IDs that must be mapped using `update-form-field-mappings.ps1` (Step 8.2)
+- **Form Field Mapping**: Each form has unique field IDs that must be mapped using `update-form-field-mappings.ps1` (Step 6.2)
   - Script updates all three parameter resolution layers: local.settings.json, parameters.json, and Azure app settings
   - Automatically restarts Logic App to load new settings
-- **Teams Workspace**: Interactive setup required for proper organizational permissions
-- **V2 Connection OAuth (Layer 1)**: Security requirement mandates explicit user consent for Microsoft 365 access through Azure Portal (Step 5.1)
-- **V2 Connection RBAC (Layer 2)**: Logic App managed identity needs Contributor role on connection resources via `grant-connection-permissions.ps1` (Step 5.2)
-- **Connection Runtime URLs**: Must be generated and added to local.settings.json after authorization (Step 5.3)
+- **Teams Channel Setup**: Must create or identify a Teams channel and extract Group ID and Channel ID from channel link (Step 2.2)
+  - These IDs are required in local.settings.json to configure where workflow sends notifications
+  - No API available to programmatically discover user's Teams channels
+- **Teams Team Membership**: Logic App's managed identity must be added as a member of your Teams team for posting messages
+- **Connection Authorization**: Microsoft 365 connections (Forms, Teams, Outlook) are authorized during VS Code deployment
-- **Personal Identifiers**: Teams Group/Channel IDs and demo email require user-specific values
+- **Personal Identifiers**: Demo email address requires user-specific value

-### 🔐 V2 Connection Authentication Architecture
-Logic Apps Standard V2 OAuth connections use a **two-layer authentication model**:
-- **Layer 1 (Connection → API)**: OAuth token stored in connection resource - requires manual authorization in Azure Portal
-- **Layer 2 (Logic App → Connection)**: Managed identity RBAC permissions - requires `grant-connection-permissions.ps1` script
-- **Authentication Type**: connections.json must use `"type": "ManagedServiceIdentity"` (NOT "Raw") for V2 OAuth
-- **Why both layers**: Layer 1 authenticates the API calls; Layer 2 allows the Logic App to use the connection
-- **Common mistake**: Authorizing connections (Layer 1) without granting RBAC permissions (Layer 2) causes webhook failures

 ### 🧪 Test Data Design
 - **Safe Test Values**: Uses 555-XXX-XXXX SSNs and @example.com emails for compliance